 -Trip to local tapas bar as part of Applied Learning Day programme

--Visit from French school
+-Visit from a French school